snowdrop/istio-distributed-tracing-example/README.md

 Furthermore, it's required to manually change the `policy` field to `disabled` in configmap `istio-inject` in the `istio-system` namespace and restart the `istio-sidecar-injector` pod

+This step is not needed when the cluster has been setup using `istiooc`

 ## Deploy project